Alex Bregman: Early life

 His father, Samuel Bregman, and his mother, Jackie Bregman (née De Oliveira), met in law school and are both lawyers.
 Sam Bregman also served as the chair of the Democratic Party of New Mexico.
 He has two younger siblings, Jessica and Anthony (A.J.); his brother A.J. is also a baseball player, and was selected by the Astros in the 35th round of the 2018 MLB Draft.
 His father played baseball as a freshman for the University of New Mexico Lobos in 1982, a team for which his uncle Ben Bregman also played; they both originally moved to Albuquerque to play baseball for the college on baseball scholarships.
 His father was also a part owner, starting in 2006, of the NBA Development League’s New Mexico Thunderbirds.
+His father is currently the District Attorney of Bernalillo County, New Mexico.
+His father is Jewish, while his mother converted to Judaism from Catholicism.

-His grandfather, Stan Bregman, was the son of Russian-Jewish immigrants.
+His paternal grandfather, Stan Bregman, was the son of Russian-Jewish immigrants.
 His grandfather was general counsel for the Washington Senators from the late 1960s until the team moved to Texas in 1971 in a sale that he negotiated, and he helped the club sign Hall of Famer Ted Williams as the team's general manager.
 His grandfather saw all of his games in high school.
 His great-grandfather Samuel "Bo" Bregman immigrated from Russia to Washington, D.C., around 1900 at age 11 to escape Russian anti-Jewish pogroms, and ultimately married Sadie Hurwitz.
 He promoted boxing cards that featured, among others, Joe Louis, Billy Conn, and Bob Foster.
 He was also part of the ownership group with George Preston Marshall that moved the Boston Redskins to Washington, D.C., to become the Washington Redskins.

 Bregman began playing tee-ball at age four.
 In his first game, he turned an unassisted triple play by catching a line drive, tagging a runner, and then stepping on second base.
 He was a batboy for the University of New Mexico baseball team, and in 2004 served as a batboy for a game against Arizona State University and his then-favorite baseball player, Dustin Pedroia.
 His best friend is Blake Swihart, who played for the Boston Red Sox and Arizona Diamondbacks.
 Bregman and Swihart played travel ball together growing up.